dtwil/academic-website/content/teaching.md

   - block: features
     content:
       title: Teaching
-      text: I tutored undergraduates in statistics, mathematics, and physics at the County College of Morris for over two years.
+      text: <div style="text-align: right">I tutored undergraduates in statistics, mathematics, and physics at the County College of Morris for over two years.
 I also have over six years of additional experience tutoring these subjects and computer science for various age groups.
-Please reach out if you're interested in tutoring for any of the following.
+Please email me if you're interested in tutoring!</div><br>

       items:
+        - name: SAT and GRE
+          icon: 📝
+          icon_pack: emoji
         - name: Algebra
           icon: 🔢
           icon_pack: emoji